Red Sox vs. Mariners Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Justin Turner and others are available when the Seattle Mariners host the Boston Red Sox at T-Mobile Park on Monday (first pitch at 9:40 PM ET).
+Oddsmakers have set player props for Julio Rodriguez, Justin Turner and others when the Seattle Mariners host the Boston Red Sox at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!